ChristianSelinger/christianselinger.github.io/_posts/2026-06-01-neural-sis.md

 The task of parameter **inference** is to find values for $$(\theta_1,\theta_2)$$ such that this number $${\cal J}[\{I_{\theta}(t);t\geq 0\}]$$ is minimal.
 When minimizing functionals over a spaces of curves, we enter the calculus of variation, a mathematical field dating back to Euler and which has been properly formalized only in the last century under the name of functional analysis.
 Parameter inference emerged from statistics and should be considered rather a cognitive task with different computational approaches such as hypothesis testing, maximum likelihood and Bayesian updating.
 Whether parameter inference should actually be considered an optimization problem will spur important philosophical discussions.
 What is reality?
 The data that your epidemiologist neighbour brought back from his trip?
 The biochemical laws underlying disease transmission which our models seeks to mimick to the point of a caricature?

-Let's go back to our error function:
+Let's go back to the error function:

 $$\begin{equation}
 {\cal J} = \frac{1}{K}\sum_{j=1}^{K} g(I(t_j), \iota(t_j))